Canon 760D vs Sony A6000

 It is notable that the 760D has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 760D and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the 760D and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the 760D was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 760D and A6000 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 760D or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 760D: